 The Radiologic Sciences AAS degree program is designed to prepare graduates for entry-level radiography employment in hospitals, outpatient clinics, physicians’ offices, and other health care settings.
 Graduates who have completed program requirements will be eligible to write the certifying examination given by the American Registry of Radiologic Technologists.
 Certification by the ARRT is required for Maryland licensure.

-Applications for this program were due by April 8, 2016, and are no longer being accepted for this year.
-Applications for June 2017 will be available in December 2016
+Applications for this program are no longer being accepted for this year.

 ADMISSIONS REQUIREMENTS AND OTHER INFORMATION

 Request an application for this program Application deadline has passed.
-Complete the form now and we will contact you when applications for 2017 become available in December 2016.
+Complete the request form now and we will contact you when applications for 2017 become available in November of 2016 Program Mission Statement

 The Chesapeake College Radiologic Sciences Degree Program prepares students to deliver quality radiologic services and patient care.
 Graduates are qualified to sit for the certifying examination in radiography offered by the American Registry of Radiologic Technologists (ARRT) which is required for Maryland licensure as a radiographer.